-Our US and European micro-cap portfolios overall performed well, with the US portfolio up 12 cents and the European portfolio flat for the year.
+While our US micro-cap portfolio has overall performed well, with several material realisations in the US portfolio over the past two years, our European portfolio continues to be challenged by the economic headwinds in Europe and war in Ukraine.
 We continue to work towards several realisations in both portfolios.